 The information contained on this website does not establish, nor does it imply, doctor-patient relationship.
 Esports Healthcare does not offer this information for diagnostic purposes.
 A diagnosis must not be assumed based on the information provided.

 You’re a gamer, and the grind is constant.
-You’re playing for your stream, or to continue to improve your skill, going at it alone or practicing with your team.
+You’re playing for your stream or to continue to improve your skill.
+You’re going at it alone or practicing with your team.
 Regardless, you’re gaming a lot.

 The gaming grind is taxing, and the long hours increase the strain on your body from prolonged sitting and repetitive movements.
 Fortunately, we’re here to help you get through the grind and decrease your risk for aches, pains, and injuries with this guide to healthy gaming.

-Many people still believe warm-ups include static stretching (or stretch & hold positions) to “get loose” before doing any type of physical activity.
+Many people still believe warm-ups include static stretching (or stretch and hold positions) to “get loose” before doing any type of physical activity.
 However, static stretching will decrease your performance.

 That’s right—holding stretches prior to (or even during) gaming may decrease muscle activation and contractile velocity making you slower.